Originate/exosphere/tutorial/part_2/part_2a/04_html_server.md

   receives:
 ```

-This file tells Exosphere about this service.
+This file tells the Exosphere framework about this service.
 * The service __name__ and a __description__
 * The __setup__ section defines the commands to make the service runnable on the machine,
   i.e. install its dependencies, compile it, etc.